 “Being deaf has restrictions on our social lives!
 I can’t tell you how many times my friends have said: “let’s go to see the new film at the cinema” … I can’t, as they never have enough subtitled showings!

 Normally, new films won’t have a captioned showing until a week or two after the release date, so I miss out on a lot of social outings.
 The number of people who couldn’t be bothered to wait for me is extremely frustrating.”

 “Deaf customers are still advised to check whether the subtitled screening is going ahead before they actually turn up.
 Even when you’ve confirmed the screening, asking to see a scheduled subtitled film once you reach the box office usually results in frantic phone calls to the projection booth.
 There’s nothing quite like being responsible for holding up a queue of people to get your evening off to a pleasant start.
 You end up holding your breath until the opening credits roll.
 Sometimes the subtitles appear, sometimes they don’t.
 I know people who have a drawer full of free vouchers, so often have they been let down.”

 Charlie Swinbourne, Leeds

 Why is it that the ‘reasonable adjustment’ made by cinemas is that deaf people have to wait for a number of weeks?

-There have been many campaigns out there in the deaf community to improve access to cinema.
+There have been many campaigns out there in the deaf community to improve access to the cinema.
 Oftentimes, deaf people miss out on seeing the film entirely, with no subtitled screening being made available at all.
-Whereas hearing customers have the choice to go to the cinema whenever and wherever they like.
+At the same time, hearing customers have the choice to go to the cinema whenever and wherever they like.